markosankovic/notes/Preparing UP Squared for OBLAC Drives.md

 to prevent the service from starting if requested by another service (the service is symlinked to /dev/null).

+## /etc/ufw/before.rules

+Add the following to the top of the file just after the header comments

+    # NAT table rules
+    *nat
+    :POSTROUTING ACCEPT [0:0]

+    # Forward traffic from enp2s0
+    -A POSTROUTING -s 192.168.0.0/24 -o enp2s0 -j MASQUERADE

+    # don't delete the 'COMMIT' line or these rules won't be processed
+    COMMIT

+Disable and re-enable ufw to apply the changes:

+    $ sudo ufw disable && sudo ufw enable

 ## Links

 https://help.ubuntu.com/lts/serverguide/firewall.html#ip-masquerading